-A description/proof of that for \(C^\infty\) map between \(C^\infty\) manifolds, restriction of map on regular submanifold domain and regular submanifold codomain Is \(C^\infty\)
+description/proof of that for \(C^\infty\) map between \(C^\infty\) manifolds with boundary, restriction of map on embedded submanifold with boundary domain and embedded submanifold with boundary codomain is \(C^\infty\)

 Topics